MrCochese/john-matrix/README.md

 Bennett: Sir.
 Maybe this would be easier with a real commando weapon, sir.

-Bennett throws and this time the circular saw lodges itself in the dummy's shoulder.
+Bennett throws again, and this time the circular sawblade lodges itself in the dummy's shoulder.

 Matrix: A commando's heart is his weapon, Bennett.
 When you are ready, you will know.
 (To Kirby) this way, Colonel.

-As they move away, Bennett eyes up the knight on Matrix's belt.
+As they move away, Bennett eyes are drawn to the knife on Matrix's belt.

 Bennett: I'll be ready, John.